 Web GUI provides analytics for all collected events.
 There are two kinds of analytics reports available: (I) Cumulative severity of events per origin; and (II) Cumulative severity of events per facility.

 It is easy to detect top sources of important events on the network based on these high level reports.
 Top sources could be investigated further once enough statistics becomes available through the historical and detailed event views.

 OPTOSS suite of products is being developed by Opt/Net under business incubation grant from European Space Agency (ESA).
-The commercial version of this product (NG-NetMS Pro) will rely on intellectual property developed by ESA in the area of advanced operations concepts.
+The commercial version of this product (OPTOSS Plus) relies on intellectual property developed by ESA in the area of advanced operations concepts.
 Opt/Net uses the ESA patens under R&D license agreement signed in 2014.